sethanimesh/tanX_Infrastructure_Engineer_orders/README.md

 Verify the extraction of month and year from order dates.
 Confirm the calculation of monthly, product, and customer revenue.

+## Additional Information

+### Database Initialization

+The MySQL database is initialized using the init_db.sql script, and data from the orders.csv file is loaded into the database using the load_data.sh script.
+These scripts are automatically executed when the MySQL container starts.

+### Configuration

+Database Configuration: The database connection settings (host, user, password, database name) can be configured via environment variables in the docker-compose.yml file.
+Environment Variables: Adjust the DB_HOST, DB_USER, DB_PASSWORD, and DB_NAME variables as needed.

 ## Contact